tc-seiko/tc-seiko.github.io/_posts/2019-04-21-starting-a-business-with-a-cofounder.md

 When your company is brand new, it won't be making any money yet.
 How do you pay expenses?

 Before you open a company bank account, a common way for new founders to do this is for one founder to Venmo the other founder for half of the expense.
 This ad-hoc, 50%/50% split of expenses amounts to both founders contributing equal amounts of cash to the nascent company.
-And if two founders are contributing equal amounts of cash, either by this ad-hoc Venmo process or by more formally openining a company bank account and putting in equal amounts of cash, there isn't really an issue.
+And if two founders are contributing equal amounts of cash, there isn't really an issue.
 You could safely skip the rest of this section.
-Just write down that both founders are expected to put in in the same amount of capital to get things going and move on.
+Just decide that both founders are expected to put in the same amount of capital to get things going and move on.

 The issue arises if one person is putting in more money than the other.
 Imagine Founder 1 and Founder 2 are putting in equal amounts of time and effort, but Founder 1 puts in $10,000 to get things started.
 Founder 2 puts no money in.
 If Founder 1 and Founder 2 have exactly 50%/50% interest in the company, Founder 1 gets a little screwed, right?
 Founder 1 puts in more than Founder 2 but gets exactly the same ownership.